Desolation Row: My Chemical Romance

 My Chemical Romance recorded a cover of "Desolation Row" for the 2009 soundtrack of the film Watchmen.
-The song peaked at number 20 on the Billboard Modern Rock Tracks in March, 2009.
+The song peaked at number 20 on the Billboard Modern Rock Tracks in March 2009.
 The first chapter of the comic on which the film is based ("At Midnight All the Agents") takes its name from a line in the song.
 This line is also quoted at the end of the chapter.

 The music video for My Chemical Romance's version was directed by Zack Snyder, who also directed the Watchmen film and, as a result, features similar effects to that of the film, though no actual footage of the film appears.
 It features the band playing in an old-school punk arena, with visual similarities to the "Pale Horse" concert referenced in the graphic novel.
-After the show becomes sold out and dozens of fans can't get in, a riot ensues as the band plays on.
-Eventually the police arrive but are too powerless to stop the rioting both inside the show and out.
-Later a SWAT team arrives, arrests the band, and disperses the rioters.
+The show is sold out yet more fans want in.
+A riot ensues as the band plays.
+The police arrive but are powerless to control the crowd in the venue and outside.
+A SWAT team arrives, arrests the band, and disperses the rioters.

-During MCR's parts in the video multiple elements of Watchmen imagery (such as Rorschach's mask and The Comedian's smiley face button) are seen.
+Throughout the video, multiple elements of Watchmen imagery are seen, such as Rorschach's mask and The Comedian's smiley face button.
 The pink elephant balloon from both the comic and the film is also seen at the beginning of the video.

+The band also are shown playing punk-esque instruments such as a Fender Stratocaster, Epiphone Les Paul, and Fender Precision Bass, all finished in black and covered in spray paint, warnings, etc.

+The song marks the last music video appearance of Bob Bryar before his departure from the band in 2010, although he would be featured again in the songs of the Conventional Weapons compilation album.